jikkujose/http_status/README.md

-# HttpStatus
+# http_status

-TODO: Write a gem description
+A simple gem to access HTTP statuses.

 ## Installation